tea2x/quantum-purse-key-vault/README.npm.md

    *
    * **Parameters**:
    * - `password: Uint8Array` - The password used to decrypt the private key.
    * - `lock_args: String` - The hex-encoded lock script's arguments corresponding to the SPHINCS+ public key of the account that signs.
+This is a CKB specific thing, check https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/script-p2.png for more information.
    * - `message: Uint8Array` - The message to be signed.
    *
    * **Returns**: